 Majorities of all religiously affiliated younger Millennials say that it is important for a presidential candidate to have strong religious beliefs.
 More than three-quarters (77%) of white evangelical Protestant Millennials, three-quarters (74%) of minority Protestant Millennials, nearly 6-in-10 Catholic Millennials overall (57%) and white Catholic Millennials (57%), and a slim majority (51%) of white mainline Protestant Millennials say it is important for a presidential candidate to have strong religious beliefs.
-By contrast, nearly 8-in-10 (78%) religiously unaffiliated Millennials say it is not at all important for a presidential candidate to have strong religious beliefs.
+By contrast, nearly 8-in-10 (78%) religiously unaffiliated Millennials disagree.
+Notably, 60% of religiously unaffiliated Millennials say it is not at all important for a presidential candidate to have strong religious beliefs.